ggiuliopirotta/ggiuliopirotta.github.io/_portfolio/portfolio-3.md

 - Additional feature engineering was performed

 It finally required further subsampling, as it was unbalanced ⚖️ towards non-canceled flights,
-but we could not let the model develop any bias.
+but the model should not develop any bias.

 Download ⬇️ the folder with the relevant files.